anbox-cloud/discourse-docs/tut/landing.md

 1. [Get started with Anbox Cloud using the web dashboard](https://discourse.ubuntu.com/t/24958)
 1. [Get started with Anbox Cloud using the command line interface](https://discourse.ubuntu.com/t/17756)

-The following tutorials help you further explore features of Anbox Cloud:
+The following tutorials are optional and help you further explore features of Anbox Cloud:
 1. [Set up a stream client](https://discourse.ubuntu.com/t/set-up-a-stream-client/37328)
 1. [Create an addon](https://discourse.ubuntu.com/t/25284)